W3-Engineers-Ltd/Radiant/CONTRIBUTING.md

 Also when filing an issue, make sure to answer these five questions:

-- What version of radiant are you using (bee version)?
+- What version of radiant are you using (radical version)?
 - What operating system and processor architecture are you using?
 - What did you do?
 - What did you expect to see?